 “Agent.
 Shall mean [Enron North America Corp.][Enron South America Turbine L.L.C.], a Delaware [corporation][limited liability company].”

-The definition of “Lender” set forth in Section 1.51 of the Turbine Contract shall be deemed amended by deleting the word “Purchaser” and inserting the word “Agent” in lieu thereof.
+The definition of “Lender” set forth in Section 1.51 of the Turbine Contract shall be deemed amended by inserting the word “Agent” after Purchaser.

-The definition of “Power Purchaser” set forth in Section 1.75 of the Turbine Contract shall be deemed amended by deleting the word “Purchaser” set forth in the body of such definition (but not in the term “Power Purchaser”) and inserting the word “Agent” in lieu thereof.
+The definition of “Power Purchaser” set forth in Section 1.75 of the Turbine Contract shall be deemed amended by inserting the word Agent after the word “Purchaser” set forth in the body of such definition (but not in the term “Power Purchaser”) and deleting the words “or its Affiliate” and inserting the words “or an Affiliate of either” in lieu thereof.

 Article II of the Turbine Contract shall be deemed amended in its entirety to read as set forth on Annex I hereto.